Do we entertain barn weddings?

 Barns usually reside on a currently or previously working farm.
 As with other types of venues there is usually a limited amount of spage for parking everyones' vehicles.
 Part of the spirit and fun of a barn wedding can be having to transport guests to and from the parking and wedding areas using a tractor and trailer type hay ride, golf carts, or horse and buggy or carriage.

-Working farms will likely have live animals.
-Wild Flower Farm has had animals featured in local magazine bridal photo shoots.
+Working farms will likely have live animals. has had animals featured in local magazine bridal photo shoots.
 Animals can add a lot of character to your wedding photos and they certify the rustic quality of your event.
 Remember that when you visit a farm you are in the animals' home.
 The grounds will likely be well fertilized by the animals so everyone will need to watch their every step.